 the important measure for the market value is the economic surplus of allocating one additional MW of CZC for either purpose, not the absolute values of this economic surplus.

-only the implicit allocation of CZC (Flow-Based or ATC-based) is relevant for the calculation since the final allocation of CZC is based on co-optimisation; any explicit allocation of CZC which may take place, e.g., monthly or yearly only affects and determines the upper limit of CZC that may be allocated via co-optimisation.
+only the implicit allocation of CZC (Flow-Based or cNTC-based) is relevant for the calculation since the final allocation of CZC is based on co-optimisation; any explicit allocation of CZC which may take place, e.g., monthly or yearly only affects and determines the upper limit of CZC that may be allocated via co-optimisation.

 In the following, the principles of the cross-border exchange of energy are explained.